-- (b) According to the information and explanations given to us and based on the audit procedures performed by us, we are of the opinion that the terms and conditions in relation to guarantees provided and securities given are not prejudicial to the interest of the Company. - (c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+- (b) According to the information and explanations given to us and based on the audit procedures performed by us, we are of the opinion that the terms and conditions in relation to guarantees provided are not prejudicial to the interest of the Company. - (c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(c) of the Order is not applicable to the Company. - (d) The Company has not granted loans or advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(d) of the Order is not applicable to the Company. - (e) There were no loans or advance in the nature of loan granted to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(e) of the Order is not applicable to the Company. - (f) The Company has not granted any loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(f) of the Order is not applicable to the Company. - iv.
+Accordingly, the requirement to report on clause 3(iii) (f) of the Order is not applicable to the Company. - iv.
 In our opinion and according to the information and explanations given to us, the Company has not either directly or indirectly, granted any loan to any of its directors or to any other person in whom the director is interested, in accordance with the provisions of section 185 of the Act and the Company has not made investments through more than two layers of investment companies in accordance with the provisions of section 186 of the Act.
 Accordingly, provisions stated in paragraph 3(iv) of the Order are not applicable to the Company. - v.
-In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from public within the meaning of sections 73, 74, 75 and 76 of the Act, the rules framed thereunder.
+In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from public within the meaning of sections 73, 74, 75 and 76 of the Act, and the rules framed thereunder.
 Accordingly, the provisions stated in paragraph 3(v) of the Order are not applicable to the Company. - vi.
 The provisions of sub-section (1) of section 148 of the Act are not applicable to the Company as the Central Government of India has not specified the maintenance of cost records for any of the products of the Company.
-Accordingly, the provisions stated in paragraph 3 (vi) of the Order are not applicable to the Company. - vii. (a) According to the information and explanations given to us and records examined by us, the Company has been generally regular in depositing undisputed statutory dues in respect of provident fund, professional tax, employees' state insurance, income-tax, goods and service tax, cess and other statutory dues as applicable, with the appropriate authorities though there has been delays in few cases with regards to professional tax.
-According to the information and explanations given to us, there are no arrears of outstanding undisputed statutory dues as at March 31, 2022 for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us and the records of the Company examined by us, there are no dues of income tax, goods and service tax, customs duty, cess and any other statutory dues which have not been deposited on account of any dispute. - viii.
-According to the information and explanations given to us, there are no transactions which are not accounted in the books of account which have been surrendered or disclosed as income during the year in Tax Assessment of the Company.
-Also, there are no previously unrecorded income which has been now recorded in the books of account.
-Hence, the provision stated in paragraph 3(viii) of the Order is not applicable to the Company. - ix. (a) The Company does not have any loans or borrowings and repayment to lenders during the year.
-Accordingly, the provision stated in paragraph 3(ix) (a) to (f) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our audit procedures, we report that the company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) In our opinion and according to the information explanation provided to us, no money was raised by way of term loans.
-Accordingly, the provision stated in paragraph 3(ix)(c) of the Order is not applicable to the Company.
+Accordingly, the provisions stated in paragraph 3 (vi) of the Order are not applicable to the Company.